 - Ground beef -- 1 cup

 - Good quality bread, soaked in milk or water -- 3 or 4 slices

 - Wonton wrappers, square or round -- 1 package

 - Egg, beaten with a little water -- 1

 - If using fresh spinach, bring a pot of water to a boil.
-Drop in the spinach and blanch for 1-2 minutes.
+Drop in the spinach and blanch for 1 or 2 minutes.
 Drain the spinach in a colander and squeeze out as much excess liquid as possible.
 Then chop finely.
 If using frozen spinach, simply thaw, squeeze out the liquid in a colander and chop finely.

 - Mix the spinach and ground beef mixture together in a large bowl.
 Drain the bread and squeeze it dry.
 Crumble the bread into the bowl and add the eggs, nutmeg, salt and pepper.
 Mix or knead the filling to form a paste.

-- Place 1-2 teaspoons of the filling in the middle of a wonton wrapper, moisten the edges with a little of the egg-water mixture.
+- Place 1 or 2 teaspoons of the filling in the middle of a wonton wrapper, moisten the edges with a little of the egg-water mixture.
 Fold the wrapper in two and press down on the edges to seal.
 Repeat with the remaining filling and wrappers, laying them on a baking sheet as they are finished.

-- Bring a large pot of salted water to a boil, add the finished maultaschen and cook for 8-10 minutes.
+- Bring a large pot of salted water to a boil, add the finished maultaschen and cook for 8 to 10 minutes.
 Drain and serve topped with bread crumbs toasted in melted butter or in a bowl with a little beef or chicken broth.

 - Wonton wrappers are the easiest way to make Maultaschen, but if you want to make your own wrappers here is a recipe: